 Go introduces a new concurrency model, mixing sharedmemory features of languages like Java/C/C++ and messagepassing concepts such as Erlang's, with an ad-hoc scheduler that orchestrates Go's concurrent components interactions while shielding the user from many low-level aspects of the runtime.
-The language is equipped with a rich vocabulary of serialization features to facilitate the memory model constraints [38]; they include synchronous and asynchronous communication, memory protection, and barriers for efficient synchronization:
+The language is equipped with a rich vocabulary of serialization features to facilitate the memory model constraints [35]; they include synchronous and asynchronous communication, memory protection, and barriers for efficient synchronization:

 - Goroutines are functions that execute concurrently on logical processors having their own stacks. - Channels are typed conduits through which goroutines communicate.
-Channels are unbuffered by default, providing synchronous (rendezvous) or asynchronous (via buffered channels) messaging between goroutines.
+Channels are unbuffered by default, providing synchronous (rendezvous) or asynchronous (via buffered channels) messaging between goroutines. - Synchronization features such as (RW)mutex, wait-Group, conditional variables, and select are included in the language to provide more and flexible synchronization, data access serialization, and memory protection. - Scheduler maintains goroutines in FIFO queues and binds them on OS threads to execute on processing cores.